Handling point for European rail traffic

 Interface for green freight traffic

-The freight center Vienna South will make rail freight transport even more attractive.
+The freight centre Vienna South will make rail freight transport even more attractive.
 The terminal is ideally suited for a change from road to rail: it is located on the S1 expressway, the Southern Route in Austria and on three trans-European rail axes.
-This makes important economic centers in Europe easily accessible.
+This makes important economic centres in Europe easily accessible.
 The project is part of the ÖBB Infrastruktur offensive in the Greater Vienna area.